Family holiday ideas

 1. Take a cottage holiday in Devon and explore some of the UK’s most beautiful coastline.

 2. Delight the kids with a holiday on a working farm.
-You can bottle-feed the lambs, collect the eggs, help milk the cows, and choose from fabulous locations in locations in Devon, Cornwall, Dorset and Somerset.
+You can bottle-feed the lambs, collect the eggs and help milk the cows – choose from fabulous locations in Devon, Cornwall, Dorset and Somerset.
 See the latest special offers.
-If want to camp in style, stay at Feather Down Farms which has beautiful fixed tents at 20 farms across the country.
+If you want to camp in style, stay at Feather Down Farms which has stylish fixed tents at 20 farms across the country.

 3. You may have been to the Isle of Wight many years ago, perhaps on a school trip.
 If so, you’ll be pleased to know that it hasn’t changed a lot, and is still one of the best value family holidays in the UK.

 4. Rent a cottage in Cornwall to explore surf beaches, rock pools and family-friendly attractions, whether you opt for a stylish seafront apartment or a rustic fisherman’s cottage.
 There are some great special offers.
 If you have a dog, you can find a dog-friendly cottage.

 5. Children between 7 and 17 can head off to summer camp with Camp Beaumont which has locations in the UK and France and a great selection of multi-activity holidays that include quad-biking, caving, kayaking, zipwiring and archery.

 6. Join the camping craze!
 If you have your own kit you can pitch up at one of 23 Haven Holiday parks around the British coastline.
 Each has great facilities.
 Alternatively, rent a spacious caravan, a three-bedroom tent or African-style safari tent.
 Find more camping holiday ideas.